hahnprojects/flow/README.md

 ### Running Python Scripts

 There are two possibilities to run python scripts in your Flow-Functions.

 #### python-shell:

 - communication over stdin and stdout
 - script starts, calculates, returns, gets destroyed
 - scripts gets instantiated on receiving of a message and gets destroyed after calculation is finished
 - has to be reinstantiated for every message
-- useful for short simple scripts that don´t have to keep data in memory
+- useful for short simple scripts that don't have to keep data in memory

 #### rpc:

 - communication over rabbitmq
 - function calls equivalent to normal local function calls
 - script gets instantiated when the Flow-Function gets instantiated and destroyed when the Flow-Function gets destroyed